kerezsiz42/in-memo-db/README.md

 The goal of this development is to create an in-memory cache that can be used by http servers and other services and is faster at retrieving and setting data than conventional databases.
-It stores data in RAM and provides an simple interface for clients to access their data through a custom protocol built on top of TCP sockets.
+It stores data in RAM and provides a simple interface for clients to access their data through a custom protocol built on top of TCP sockets.

 ### Features